bbbradsmith/hatariB/README.md

   * *EmuTOS 192uk* may be slightly more compatible with *ST* software, but provides fewer features.
 With a colour monitor it starts up in 50hz by default.
   * *EmuTOS 192us* is similar to *192uk* but instead starts in 60hz.
   * Most other TOS files are only compatible with certain machines.
+* On-Screen Keyboard
+  * An on-screen keyboard can be used to simulate using the Atari's keyboard from your gamepad.
+  * Press L1 to raise the on-screen keyboard, select a key with the d-pad, and press L1 again to press the key.
+Press R1 to close the keyboard.
+  * Press L2 to raise the keyboard in one-shot mode, which pauses emulation and will resume immediately when you press L1 or R2.
+  * To alternate between a top and bottom keyboard position, press X.
+  * Modifier keys like Shift, Control, Alt are toggled instead of a single press, allowing you to hold the modifier while you press another key.
+When you close the keyboard, all modifiers will be released.
+  * The keyboard language layout can be chosen in the *Input > On-Screen Keyboard Language* core option.
 * Accuracy:
   * Some of the default core options are chosen to favour lower CPU usage, and faster load times, but these can be adjusted.
   * *System > Fast Floppy* gives artificially faster disk access, on by default.